freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 3. `camperbot` should be the owner of these topics/posts, so you will need to request an admin to change the ownership of the main post to `camperbot`.
 4. Once the new topic is created, a forum topic id is created.
 It is located at the end of the forum topic URL.
 This id must be added to the frontmatter of the curriculum challenge file via the normal pull request process for the `Get a Hint` button to link to the topic.

-### Guidelines for content of hints and solutions topics
+### Guidelines for Content of Hints and Solutions Topics

 When proposing a solution for a curriculum challenge-related Guide topic, the full code must be added.
 This includes all the original seed code plus any changes needed to pass all the challenge tests.
 The following template should be used when creating new hints/solutions topics: